 “Each person should follow his or her dream.”
 OR “All people should follow their dreams.”

-For student help and even more tips and strategies, visit the JWU Writing Coaches.
+For student help and even more tips and strategies, visit JWU Writing Support.